-Membership in RPCVs of NENY may be revoked with the support of a majority of members, demonstrated by vote, or by two or more of the current group officers.
+3.2 Removal of Officers: Any RPCVs of NENY officer may be removed from office with the support of a majority of members, demonstrated by vote, or by two or more of the current group officers.
 Membership may be revoked for conduct contrary to the values and mission of the group, physical or verbal abuse by a member toward other members or associates of the group, improperly representing the group and its interests, theft of group funds or intent to steal funds or property belonging to the group, or other reasons deemed to be contrary to the values and mission of the group.

 3.4 Officers’ Duties

-C. Membership: The Membership Officer is responsible for maintaining membership logs including the following information: members’ names, contact information, and country/countries of PC service; membership status; payment status; and other items relevant to promoting the interests of the group and being accountable to members.
+- Membership: The Membership Officer is responsible for maintaining membership logs including the following information: members’ names, contact information, and country/countries of PC service; membership status; payment status; and other items relevant to promoting the interests of the group and being accountable to members.
 The Membership Officer shall also take on the responsibilities of promoting membership to potential new members.
 Whenever possible, the Membership Officer shall inform the President and the group at large about changes or updates to group membership.

 ARTICLE IV – BYLAWS: DISTRIBUTION AND AMENDMENT

 4.1 Distribution of Bylaws: Bylaws are posted on the group’s public website (https://rpcv-neny.org/about/group-bylaws-draft/).
 Bylaws are available in print or other format upon request from any group member.
 Requests for the group’s bylaws by non-members must be approved by the VP or President.